stencila/stencila/web/README.md

 ## 💅 Twind usage

 We use [twind](https://twind.style/) so that we can apply [tailwind](https://tailwindcss.com/) to our components.
-In order to do so, there are a few simple patterns we should
+In order to do so, there are a few simple patterns we follow:
-follow:

-### 1. extend `TWLitElement`
+### 1. Extend `TWLitElement`

 This component applies the `@withTailwind()` decorator to the class & correctly types the protected `tw` class property (used to access `css`, `theme` functions etc).

-**Note:**
+> [!NOTE]

-The remaining points below are recommendations for _all_ functions of a component that **render html**.
+> The remaining points below are recommendations for _all_ functions of a component that **render html**.

 ### 2. Long class lists

-If the component (or parts of a component) have long lists of tailwind classes, it's best to break this up into a single `apply` function to add to the html - e.g:
+If the component (or parts of a component) have long lists of Tailwind classes, it's best to break this up into a single `apply` function to add to the html e.g:

 ```ts
 const styles = apply([